iammirvcle/iammirvcle/AZURE/ITAM/AzureAD-Lab/README.md

 This lab demonstrates the fundamentals of **Azure Active Directory (Azure AD)** for identity and access management.
 I created a dedicated tenant, provisioned users and groups, applied **RBAC (role-based access control)**, and enforced **Conditional Access policies**.

-This simulates real-world identity governance workflows that system administrators and IAM engineers use to manage cloud access securely.
+This is a sim pf real-world identity governance workflows that system administrators and IAM engineers use to manage cloud access securely.